raypeng/DGBDT/index.md

 255) <<<< number of datapoints, this should provide a big performance when searching for split points.
 The main computation is now offloaded to building the initial histograms and constructing new histograms from old histograms.
-Our efforts in this project were to use parallelism to accelearte these two parts.
+Our efforts in this project were to use parallelism to accelerate these two parts.
+Specifically, we were interested to see how fast we could make this algorithm by using all the different computational resources available here to us at CMU, which include multi-core CPUs, GPUs, and a distributed cluster.

 ### Challenges